People

 My research focuses on the development of the cerebellum across the lifespan and its role in neurological and psychiatric disorders.
 I use machine learning and neuroimaging from large populations to map cerebellar trajectories.
 Prior to my PhD at Oslo University Hospital, I studied psychology at Seoul National University and cognitive neuroscience at the University of Oslo.
 I enjoy exploring Norwegian nature, baking macarons, and reading.

-Marc Lemnitzer, BSc Student
+Marc Lemnitzer, HiWi

 I am a BSc student in Bioinformatics contributing to the development and validation of a machine learning package for mapping complex biomarker configurations.
 My main interests lie at the intersection of machine learning and biology.
 Despite a demanding schedule, I value time spent with friends.